BigBeill/Food-Recipe-Sharing-Platform/README.md

 Type:
    GET - returns a list of recipes from the database

-Expects 5 arguments from body:
+Expects 5 arguments from query:
    title: string (optional)
    ingredients: number[] (optional)
    limit: number (optional, default 6)